UseInterstellar/Interstellar/README.md

 > **If you do fork this repo, please give the original repo a star!
 It helps out alot and only 30% of people who fork give us a star... besides, you know you want to...**

-- About:Blank Cloaking
+- about:blank cloaking
-- Fast Speeds
+- Fast speeds
-- Wide collection of Games.
+- Wide collection of games.
-- Tab Cloaking
+- Tab cloaking
-- Wide collection of Apps
+- Wide collection of apps
-- Clean UI
+- Clean User Interface (UI)

 ## Deploying